platformsh/platformsh-docs/src/administration/integrations/notifications.md

 ### Slack notifications

 A notification can trigger a message to be sent to a Slack bot.
 First, create a new custom "[bot user](https://api.slack.com/bot-users)" for your Slack group and configure the channels you wish it to live in.
-Note the API Token provided by Slack.
+Note the API token is the "Bot User OAuth Access Token" provided by Slack.

 Then register that Slack bot with Platform.sh using a `health.slack` integration: